Kandi Burruss: Other ventures

+In 2018, she made her Broadway debut as Mama Morton in the company of Chicago.
+She later returned to the Broadway stage in 2025 and 2026 as Angélique in & Juliet.

 Burruss has made cameo appearances on series such as Single Ladies, Thicker Than Water: The Tankards, Chef Roblé & Co., and Let's Stay Together.

 Burruss also owns a sex toy company called Bedroom Kandi.
 Burruss and four friends started Kandi Koated Nights, a "sex and relationship" web series on Ustream.
 The show began airing on television in 2018.
 Burruss starred in the holiday themed BET+ original film, Whatever It Takes on December 21, 2023.

 In 2025, both Burruss and husband Todd Tucker became part of the production team behind Broadway's Othello, starring Denzel Washington and Jake Gyllenhaal.
 Othello brought in $2.8 million in just its second week of previews.
 It consistently boasted 100 percent capacity to claim the record as the top-grossing play in Broadway history.

 Personal life

-Burruss and her ex-boyfriend, Russell "Block" Spencer of Block Entertainment, have a daughter born in 2002.
+Burruss and her ex-boyfriend, Russell "Block" Spencer of Block Entertainment, share a daughter, Riley, who was born on August 22, 2002.

 In late 2008, Burruss began a relationship with Ashley "A.J."
 Jewell and after several months of dating, the couple became engaged in January 2009.
 They ended their engagement that June and remained friends until Jewell died on October 2, 2009, after sustaining head injuries in a brawl.
+It was later determined he died from a previous medical condition and the charges dropped.

 On January 15, 2013, Burruss announced via Twitter that she was engaged to Todd Tucker, a former line producer for The Real Housewives of Atlanta, whom she had been dating since 2011 while filming the fourth season.
 On April 4, 2014, the two were married in a lavish ceremony.
 In July 2015, Burruss announced that she was pregnant.
 She and Tucker had a son in 2016.
 They had a second child, a daughter, via surrogate in 2019.
-The couple lives in Atlanta, Georgia.
+On November 20, 2025, the couple announced their decision to divorce after 11 years of marriage.
+The divorce was finalized in March 2026.

+In June 2026, Burruss announced in an interview that she considers herself bisexual.